vuejs/v2.vuejs.org/src/guide/reactivity.md

 ## Declaring Reactive Properties

-Since Vue doesn't allow dynamically adding root-level reactive properties, this means you have to initialize you instances by declaring all root-level reactive data properties upfront, even just with an empty value:
+Since Vue doesn't allow dynamically adding root-level reactive properties, you have to initialize Vue instances by declaring all root-level reactive data properties upfront, even just with an empty value:

 ``` js
 var vm = new Vue({